BitPhinix/slate-yjs/docs/api/slate-yjs-core/utils.md

 **`slateRangeToRelativeRange(sharedRoot: Y.XmlText, slateRoot: Node, range: BaseRange): RelativeRange`**

-Get relative range for slate range.
+Get a relative range for a slate range.

 **`relativeRangeToSlateRange(sharedRoot: Y.XmlText, slateRoot: Node, range: RelativeRange): BaseRange | null`**

-Get slate range for relative range.
+Get a slate range for a relative range.
 Returns null if the anchor/focus or both aren't part of the document anymore.

 **`slatePointToRelativePosition(sharedRoot: Y.XmlText, slateRoot: Node, point: BasePoint): Y.RelativePosition`**

-Get [relative position](https://docs.yjs.dev/api/relative-positions) for slate point.
+Get a [relative position](https://docs.yjs.dev/api/relative-positions) for a slate point.

 **`relativePositionToSlatePoint( sharedRoot: Y.XmlText, slateRoot: Node, pos: Y.RelativePosition ): BasePoint | null`**

-Get slate point for relative position.
+Get a slate point for a relative position.
 Returns null if the relative position isn't part of the document anymore.